ibm-cloud-docs/BlockStorage/faqs.md

 {: help}
 {: support}

 It is possible to authorize a subnet of IP addresses to access a specific {{site.data.keyword.blockstorageshort}} volume through the console, SLCLI, or API.
-To authorize a host to connect from multiple IPs on a subnet, complete the following steps.
+To authorize a host to connect from multiple IP addresses on a subnet, complete the following steps.

 **Console UI**
 1. Go to [Classic Infrastructure](https://{DomainName}/classic/devices){: external}.
 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Locate the volume and click the ellipsis (**...**).
 3. Click **Authorize Host**.
-4. To see the list of available IP addresses, select IP Address as the host type.
+4. To see the list of available IP addresses, select **IP address** as the host type.
 Then, select the subnet where your host resides.
 5. From the filtered list, select one or more IP addresses that can access the volume and click **Save**.

 **SLCLI**